Considerations on Continuity and Disruption – Reflections on the Future of Psychotherapy

-As well as reflecting on the journey of the journal, we will turn our attention to what are the challenges facing the profession of psychotherapy over the next 40 years, including harnessing digital innovation, such as online working and Artificial Intelligence (AI), issues of inclusion, diversity and social justice, ethics and ethical practice, pluralism, research, and interdisciplinarity.
+Join us for a conference celebrating 40 years of the British Journal of Psychotherapy.
+As well as reflecting on the journey of the journal, we will turn our attention to the challenges facing psychotherapy over the next 40 years, including harnessing digital innovation, such as online working and Artificial Intelligence (AI), issues of inclusion, diversity and social justice, ethics and ethical practice, pluralism, research, and interdisciplinarity.

 Date: 08/06/2024 Time: 9:30 am-4:30 pm Venue: Online via Zoom Price: £25.00.
 For retired bpf members, the price is £16.50.
 For bpf students, the price is £16.50.